 These accesses can be completely automated with efficient governance tools that ensure accesses are strictly time-bound.
 As humans might be capable of missing out on revoking access, automating it is the way to go.

-With JIT for PAM, a seamless audit trail can also be obtained of precisely who accesses what, at what time, and for how long.
+With JIT for Privileged Access Management, a seamless audit trail can also be obtained of precisely who accesses what, at what time, and for how long.
 It helps an organization stay up to date with regulations and compliance.

 And the main advantage of all, the aspect of compromising on productivity or security, will cause you a dilemma.
 With just in time, you can enable accesses exactly when a user needs it once you check their role/entitlements or the requirement at hand—enabling productivity.
 These accesses are also revoked after a specific time—ensuring security.

-Just in time PAM approach empowers users without limiting security!
+Just in time Privileged Access Management approach empowers users without limiting security!